davidmeredith/devsGuidebook/devGuidebook.md

 Handling null depends on the language and programming style you are using:

 - Nullable languages (C/C++/Java): Dereferencing a null pointer causes bad things to happen.
 This is known as ‘the billion-dollar mistake’ coined by Tony Hoare, in 1965.
 In your code, be sure to make it clear when null is meant to represent the ‘absence of value’ (e.g., with @Nullable annotations for example).
-At the boundary between layers of your code and when using a 3rd party library for example, it is ok to be ‘defensive’ and check for nulls.
+At the boundary between layers of your code and when using a 3rd party library for example, it is OK to be ‘defensive’ and check for nulls.

 - Many argue null is an acceptable way to represent the absence of value, it’s just a fact and is too fundamental in many layers.
 They argue the real billion-dollar mistake is not null itself, but in the failure of the language to do type-safe handling of null.